TIMOTHY

 for practice and disclosure.
 The Transparency Initiative is AAPOR’s

-recognize those organizations that pledge to practice transparency in their
+TICC looks to recognize those organizations that pledge to practice

 The organizer